hafen/aws/README.md

 ## Post Instantiation Configuration ##
 *****
-Currently there a few steps that have not been automated that need to be done manually when the cluster has finsishing provisioning
+Currently there a few steps that have not been automated that need to be done manually when the cluster has finished provisioning
-Once the cluster has been spun up (around 10 - 20 min) you can access the machine via ssh through the elastic-mapreduce cli
+Once the cluster has been spun up (around 10 - 15 min) you can access the machine via ssh through the elastic-mapreduce cli

+*   Linux/Mac
 `./elastic-mapreduce --ssh -j <job id from previous command>`
+(if you are familiar with EC2 you can access the master node via the ip address and pem as well)
 *   Windows Users:
-    *   `ruby elastic-mapreduce -ssh -j <job id from previous command>` (if you are familiar with ec2 you can access the master via the ip address and pem as well)
+    *   `ruby elastic-mapreduce -ssh -j <job id from previous command>`

 *   All - Run the following on the master node after you have ssh'd in:
 `sudo -u shiny nohup shiny-server &`